Military/National Security Space Activities

 DOD also has programs that address the needs for space situational awareness, space control, and operationally responsive space.

 U.S. space policy, including national security space policy, was most recently enunciated by President Barack Obama in his National Space Policy, released on June 28, 2010.
-The Obama policy supersedes the policy issued in 2006 by President George W. Bush.
+The Obama policy superseded the policy issued in 2006 by President George W. Bush.